buyukakyuz/bpx/README.md

-# Differential Sync Protocol (DSP)
+# Binary Patch Exchange (BPX)

-DSP is a novel bandwidth-optimization layer over HTTP/2 that reduces network payload sizes by up to 90% by sending binary diffs instead of complete resources.
+BPX is a novel bandwidth-optimization layer over HTTP/2 that reduces network payload sizes by up to 90% by sending binary diffs instead of complete resources.
 It maintains server-side client state to automatically compute minimal deltas between resource versions, enabling dramatic bandwidth savings for frequently-polled APIs while preserving REST's simplicity.

 ## Technical Overview

-DSP addresses a fundamental inefficiency in modern web architectures: repeatedly transmitting full resources when only small portions have changed.
+BPX addresses a fundamental inefficiency in modern web architectures: repeatedly transmitting full resources when only small portions have changed.
 Traditional HTTP responses contain complete resource representations, even when clients poll for updates frequently and changes are minimal.

-DSP is inspired by RFC 3229 (Delta encoding in HTTP) but takes a different approach with server-side session management and HTTP/2 integration.
+BPX is inspired by RFC 3229 (Delta encoding in HTTP) but takes a different approach with server-side session management and HTTP/2 integration.

 ### Core Innovation

-DSP introduces **stateful differential transmission** to HTTP while maintaining stateless application semantics.
+BPX introduces **stateful differential transmission** to HTTP while maintaining stateless application semantics.
 The protocol:

 1. **Tracks client resource versions server-side** using session-based state management
 2. **Computes binary diffs** between client's cached version and current resource state
 3. **Transmits minimal delta payloads** instead of full resource representations
 4. **Falls back gracefully** to full responses when diffs are inefficient or state is unavailable

-This approach achieves bandwidth reduction for use cases involving:
-- Real-time dashboards with incremental metric updates
-- Log streaming with append-only data patterns
-- Collaborative editing with small text modifications
-- Configuration polling with infrequent changes

 ## Protocol Specification